Netfloex/Nginx/README.md

 Expects an object with username and password.
 Can also be an array for multiple users.

 The password is hashed using Apache's apr1 md5 algorithm.
 A .htpasswd file is created and stored inside $DATA/auth

+> Tip: If you don't want your password visible inside the config use [Variable Substitution](#variable-substitution)

 ```js
 /* Server/Subdomain/Location: */ {